man writing on paper

 • “You do not need a paid representative such as a solicitor or claims management company to apply for compensation.
 Free independent advice is available from the Veterans Welfare Service or other charitable organisations.”

-While technically this is true, unfortunately there are a few problems with this statement, and I disagree with it.
+While technically this is true, unfortunately there are a few problems with this statement, and I strongly disagree with it.

 Veterans Welfare Service (VWS)